jake-101/dude-insta-feed/README.md

 This is a plugin in development for now, so it may update very often.

 ## License
-Dude insta feed is released under the GNU GPL 2 or later.
+IG Graph Feed is released under the GNU GPL 2 or later.